 The project given above is a simple musical toy organ and this circuit has been developed on the basis of ‘sound generator using 555’.
 Therefore, ideas presented in a different way can make different devices.

-In the circuit given below, I have used 1K resistor in place of VR1- 10K and used 10K and 15K resistors in place of 1K ‘resistors in series’ network.
+In the circuit given below, I have used 1K resistor in place of VR1- 10K and used 10K and 15K resistors in place of 1K ‘resistors in the series’ network.